duderstadt-lab/mars-docs/tutorials/Scripting/advanced-groovy-scripting.md

 ```
 <img src='{{site.baseurl}}/tutorials/img/advanced-groovy/img1.png' width='650' />

-The archive generated in this tutorial can also be found in the [tutorial files repository](https://github.com/duderstadt-lab/mars-tutorials) on GitHub.
+The Molecule Archive generated in this tutorial can also be found in the [tutorial files repository](https://github.com/duderstadt-lab/mars-tutorials) on GitHub.

 The obtained values for variance are still quite high.
 To investigate the data and check whether a high variance has to be expected indeed the data points of each category can be plotted in the scriptable widgets in the **Rover** dashboard.
 To do so, the bubble plot is used with a different color for the tagged and untagged categories.
 Visit also the [tutorial](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/scriptable-widgets/) and [documentation](https://duderstadt-lab.github.io/mars-docs/docs/MarsRover/ScriptableWidgets/) on scriptable widgets.